UndeadZeratul/ThereWillBeBlood/README.md

 ===
 I've gone ahead and made a spreadsheet of every ore/resource in TWBB, as well as their equipment statistics, [here](https://drive.google.com/open?id=1l5xgq9EPYF-3owYx854fy4aVWIVfcB76Hcx0-4cm_kA).

+Modpack Requirements
+===
+TWBB requires Java 8 to run, due to the inclusion of TNT Utils.
+If you can't or don't want to use Java 8, you'll have to disable TNT Utils for TWBB to run normally.

+Other than that, The pack runs well on 2GBs of RAM, at least through my own personal testing.
+If you can achieve a decent performance with more/less, let me know and I'll adjust.

 Installation
 ===
 This modpack is currently hosted on the Technic Launcher as well as the Feed The Beast Launcher and Curse Voice Launcher.